Densely branching trees as models for H\'enon-like and Lozi-like attractors: Reduction to a locally connected model

-Finally, by using (A'), (B') and (C'), $D$ as an analog of $\Delta$ and $\Omega$ as an analog of $T_0$, the proof of Theorem \ref{cor:conjugacy} is practically the same as the proofs of Theorem \ref{thm:conjugacy}, subject only to obvious modification of terminology and notation.
+By using (A'), (B'), (C') and $D$ as an analog of $\Delta$, the proof of Theorem \ref{cor:conjugacy} is practically the same as the proof of Theorem \ref{thm:conjugacy}, subject only to obvious modification of terminology and notation, with the exception that in order to justify Claim in the proof of Theorem \ref{thm:conjugacy} we use Theorem 1.2 in \cite{WY},that guarantees uniform hyperbolicity for all orbits that stay $\epsilon$ away from the critical set, for any $\epsilon>0$, instead of Definitions \ref{df:sh} and \ref{df:ll} used for the Lozi-like maps.